msyavuz/nvim/README.md

 ## Install Instructions

+ > [!NOTE]
+ > There are 3 branches.
+I am currently on slim branch which is without ui plugins like dressing and noice.

  > Install requires Neovim 0.9+.
 Always review the code before installing a configuration.

 Clone the repository and install the plugins: